sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 end
 ```

-... how can I create both `Warewolf` and `Zombie` classes while being DRY and not duplicating the method `lets_get_dangerous` in each?
+How could I make a `Warewolf` class and `Zombie` classes while being DRY and not duplicating the method `lets_get_dangerous` in each?

+**Challenge:** Create a `Warewolf` class that inherits from the base `Monster` class.

 **Challenge:** The threat of warewolves changes a lot.
-Write a method that calculates warewolves' threat based on a boolean parameter that says whether the moon is full.
+Write a method that calculates a warewolf's threat based on a boolean parameter that says whether the moon is full.

 ## Exercise: The Animal Kingdom